 A partnership is in every case dissolved by the happening of any event which makes it unlawful for the business of the firm to be carried on, or for the members of the firm to carry it on in partnership.

-46. Dissolution by the Court
+46. Dissolution by court

-On application by a partner the Court may decree a dissolution of the partnership in any of the following cases:
+On application by a partner the court may decree a dissolution of the partnership in any of the following cases —

-(a) When a partner is found lunatic by inquisition, or is shown to the satisfaction of the Court to be of unsound mind, in either of which cases the application may be made as well on behalf of that partner by his committee or next friend or person having title to intervene, as by any other partner.
+(a) when a partner is found lunatic by inquisition, or is shown to the satisfaction of the court to be of unsound mind, in either of which cases the application may be made as well on behalf of that partner by his committee or next friend or person having title to intervene, as by any other partner;

-(b) When a partner other than the partner suing, becomes in any other way permanently incapable of performing his part of the partnership contract.
+(b) when a partner other than the partner suing, becomes in any other way permanently incapable of performing his part of the partnership contract;

-(c) When a partner, other than the partner suing, has been guilty of such conduct as in the opinion of the Court, regard being had to the nature of the business, is calculated to prejudicially affect the carrying on of the business.
+(c) when a partner, other than the partner suing, has been guilty of such conduct as in the opinion of the court, regard being had to the nature of the business, is calculated to prejudicially affect the carrying on of the business;

-(d) When a partner, other than the partner suing, wilfully or persistently commits a breach of the partnership agreement, or otherwise so conducts himself in matters relating to the partnership business that it is not reasonably practicable for the other partner or partners to carry on the business in partnership with him.
+(d) when a partner, other than the partner suing, wilfully or persistently commits a breach of the partnership agreement, or otherwise so conducts himself in matters relating to the partnership business that it is not reasonably practicable for the other partner or partners to carry on the business in partnership with him;

-(e) When a partner, other than the partner suing, encumbers his interest in the property or profits of the firm.
+(e) when a partner, other than the partner suing, encumbers his interest in the property or profits of the firm;

-(f) When the business of the partnership can only be carried on at a loss.
+(f) when the business of the partnership can only be carried on at a loss;

-(g) Whenever in any case whatever circumstances have arisen which, in the opinion of the Court, render it just and equitable that the partnership be dissolved.
+(g) whenever in any case whatever circumstances have arisen which, in the opinion of the court, render it just and equitable that the partnership be dissolved.

 47. Rights of creditors against apparent members of firm